Mozaffari-Jovin/Webcam-Streaming-BGR-RED-INV-GRAY-Configuration/README.md

 # Webcam-Streaming-BGR-RED-INV-GRAY-Configuration
-Webcam Streaming with a BGR-RED-INV-GRAY Configuration
+Webcam streaming with a BGR-RED-INV-GRAY configuration

 ![Result](Result.png)